 - Decreased sense of accomplishment

 - Cynical attitude and outlook

 Focus on positivity.
-It is essential to solve problems during your meetings, but be sure to talk about your employees’ accomplishments and how they’ve been coping.
-If you balance out problem-solving with celebrating what’s already working, it’ll be easier for everyone to stay positive.
+During your meetings it is important to solve problems but be sure to talk about the accomplishments that your employees have made.
+If you balance out the problem-solving with celebration of what's already working, it'll be easier for everyone to stay positive.

 Sign #5: Your Employees Are Quiet (Or Chatty)